mitchelldrew/aal-model/README.md

 # aal-model

-Model library for [presenter](https://github.com/mitchelldrew/aal-presenter).
+Model library for [Alltrails At Lunch](https://github.com/mitchelldrew/aal-app-ios).
 POJOs only, no functionality.
+Run `./gradlew pushToMavenLocal` to make this project's artifact available to [presenter](https://github.com/mitchelldrew/aal-presenter).